0no-co/gql.tada/website/reference/gql-tada-cli.md

 > [!NOTE]
 >
-> The `gql.tada doctor` command is still a work in progress.
+> The `gql-tada doctor` command is still a work in progress.
 > If you run into any trouble, feel free to let us know what you’d like to see added or changed.

-The `doctor` command will check for common mistakes in the `gql.tada`’s setup and configuration.
+The `doctor` command will check for common mistakes in the `gql-tada`’s setup and configuration.
 It will check installed versions of packages, check the configuration, and check the schema.

 ### `check`